 - Fertilizer: It is not necessary to use fertilizer when planting lavender.
 If you decide that your plant has earned some special care, be sure to use only low nitrogen fertilizer.

 - Watering: Being a drought-resistant plant, lavender prefers less moisture.
 It does not require daily watering once it is about three months old.
 Most important for lavender plant care is making sure that there is proper drainage around your lavender: the accumulation of stagnant water will kill your plant.

 - Pests: Thanks to its aromatic scent, aphids, and other pests stay away from lavender plants on their own.

 - Diseases: Lavender is generally not very susceptible to disease.
 Infection only becomes problematic when water accumulates.
 Poor drainage will cause the roots of the plant to start to rot, making them susceptible to fungi.
 A fungal infestation shows itself by brown or black spots on the leaves.

 - Pruning: Proper pruning is one of the most important parts of proper lavender plant care.
 In the summer, clip fading flowers to encourage new growth.
 Once your lavender plant is established, you need to keep it compact and prevent the stems from becoming too woody and splitting.
 Cut back all the stems by about a third after the plant has finished blooming for the season.

-Tip: If you see that your lavender’s flowers have begun to droop, don’t immediately rush to give it water.
+Tip: If you see that your lavender flowers have begun to droop, don’t immediately rush to give them water.
 This is the plant’s normal reaction to heat.
-To avoid overwhelming the plant with too much moisture, check the soil first to see if it is too dry before deciding whether or not to water.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+To avoid overwhelming the plant with too much moisture, check the soil first to see if it is too dry before deciding whether or not to water.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?